 Great Reads from Great Places: David Heska Wanbli Weiden's "Spotted Tail" Chosen for South Dakota

-The South Dakota Center for the Book has selected David Heska Wanbli Weiden's "Spotted Tail" to represent South Dakota at the 2020 National Book Festival.
-The book is the state's selection for the Festival's "Discover Great Places Through Reading" map.
+The South Dakota Center for the Book selected David Heska Wanbli Weiden's "Spotted Tail" to represent South Dakota at the 2020 National Book Festival.
+The book was the state's selection for the Festival's "Discover Great Places Through Reading" map.

 Every year, as part of the Great Reads from Great Places program, a list of books representing the literary heritage of the 50 states, the District of Columbia and the U.S. Virgin Islands is distributed by the Library of Congress's Center for the Book during the National Book Festival.
 Each book is selected by a Center for the Book state affiliate or state library, and most are for children and young readers.
 Books may be written by authors from the state, take place in the state, or celebrate the state’s culture and heritage.

 The complete "Great Reads About Great Places" map is posted on the Library of Congress website.

 Learn more about Weiden's book in this special video presentation: